 Got any other abandoned places in London you think we could add to this list?
 Drop us a comment below and let us know.

-Head to our guides section to find more articles like this!
+Head to our blogs section to find more articles like this!

 Whether you’re moving, downsizing or just decluttering…